otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-fragment.md

 ### Navigation

 The **navigation graph** is used to manage your application's navigation.
 A **navigation graph** is a resource file which contains all your application's destinations & actions that the user can take when navigating between destinations.
-Have a look at the **Design view**.

 **Code view:**